-The Panamint nectarine is a moderate size woody deciduous fruit tree variety.
-Plant in a Full Sun area in soil with good drainage.
-In a home orchard settings, space trees as close as 10 feet apart when trees will be kept compact.
+The Panamint Nectarine is a moderately sized woody deciduous fruit tree variety.
+Plant in a full sun area in soil with good drainage.
+In home orchard settings, space trees as close as 10 feet apart when trees will be kept compact.
 Keep nectarine trees 10 feet tall and wide with regular pruning.
 Provide more room, up to 20 – 25 feet from each other to grow trees larger.

 Watering Nectarine Trees – How Much and How Often

-Panamint nectarine trees thrive with deep, but infrequent irrigation water.
-Begin to water newly planted trees weekly once the tree leafs out in the early Spring.
+Panamint Nectarine trees thrive with deep, but infrequent irrigation water.
+Begin watering newly planted trees weekly once the tree leafs out in the early Spring.
 Increase the frequency as the weather warms up in the Spring to Summer.
 It’s normal to water 3 times per week during Summer heat waves in sandy loam soils.
 Reduce the frequency of irrigation as temperatures reduce in the Fall.
 Discontinue watering in the Winter while the tree is dormant.

 Fertilizing Nectarine Trees – How to Feed a Nectarine Tree